Master Triangle Pose (Trikonasana): Expert tips for perfect alignment, benefits, and variations

 Modifications and variations

 My favorite thing about the Triangle Pose is that it can be adapted to suit different levels and intentions.
-Here are a few variations:
+Here are a few common variations:

 • Adjust the foundation.
 Depending on your height, flexibility, and yoga experience, you may set your feet wider or closer together.